mohammadtamizi/aws-demo/SECURITY.md

 **Important**: This repository is a personal demo/portfolio project intended for showcasing purposes only.
 It is not designed for production use or to handle sensitive information.

-- This project contains dependencies with known security vulnerabilities that have been identified by `npm audit`.
+- This project contains some dependencies with known security vulnerabilities that have been identified by `npm audit`.
-- These vulnerabilities primarily exist in transitive dependencies of various packages.
+- These vulnerabilities are limited to the Slidev presentation tool dependencies and do not affect the main AWS demo application.
+- All Clerk-related vulnerabilities have been resolved by removing Clerk dependencies completely.
-- Since this is a temporary demonstration project that doesn't store sensitive user data and will only be deployed for a short period, we have documented these issues rather than implementing breaking changes.
+- Since this is a temporary demonstration project that doesn't store sensitive user data and will only be deployed for a short period, we have documented these remaining issues rather than implementing breaking changes to the presentation tool.

 If you plan to fork or use this project as a basis for production work:
 1. Run `npm audit fix` and address all vulnerabilities